james-antill/mtree/README.md

 =====

 Metadata trees for looking at a tree of objects as a single unit.
-Only compares with the name and content, although it can store uid/gid/mtime/ctime/etc.
+Only compares with the name and content, although it can store uid/gid/mtime/etc.

+  * To install: go get github.com/james-antill/mtree

 Big bugs
 ========